kuzzleio/documentation-old/src/sdk-reference/collection/delete-document.md

 Delete a stored document, or all stored documents matching a search filter.

 <aside class="notice">
-There is a small delay between the time a document is created and their availability in our search layer (usually a couple of seconds).
+There is a small delay between the time a document is created and its availability in our search layer (usually a couple of seconds).
 That means that a document that was just created might not be returned by this function at first.
 </aside>

 ---